 The strength of our winery are the vineyards, which are among the best locations in the Okanagan.

-Throughout the seasons, we diligently tend to the land, and all of the insightful vineyard practices that optimize grape quality and varietal character.
-Pruning, trellising, tucking, canopy management, hand harvesting—all of it is hard, meticulous work—a true labour of love.
+Throughout the seasons we diligently tend to the land with insightful vineyard practices that optimize grape quality and varietal character.
+Pruning, trellising, tucking, canopy management, hand harvesting - all of it is hard, meticulous work - a true labour of love.
 When harvest time arrives, our goal is to intervene as little as possible with the grapes as they convert into becoming fine wines.
 The result is always gratifying - wines that we are genuinely proud to have handcrafted.
 Wines that honour our family's heritage.

 By choosing ecologically oriented management, consciously low yield and hand picking, we can then produce the highest quality.